DylanMeeus/springboot_jwt_blog/_posts/2015-12-23-what-3-security-stories-of-2015-can-teach-you-about-security-in-2016.markdown

 Along with SQL Injection, VTech was making at least 2 further mistakes—data exposure and security misconfiguration—that are on this list.
 No doubt a security researcher would find that they were making almost all of these mistakes.

 That is why it is vital for all companies to run security audits on their sites.
-Unfortunautely, this isn’t what happens.
+Unfortunautely, this isn’t what happened.
 Instead, developers take a ‘I’ll fix it when it’s found’ mentality, presuming that their coding skills are awesome enough that they don’t make such elementary mistakes.
 That’s probably what VTech’s developers thought.

 Services such as [Tinfoil Security](https://www.tinfoilsecurity.com/) will scan your site monthly, weekly, or even daily looking for possible vulnerabilities that attackers could use to compromise your service.